amiaopensource/lenticular/README.md

 ### Caveats

 - The original code is buggy.
-- The original code can process TIFF images only and extension must be `.tif`, not `.tiff`.
+- The original code can process TIFF images only and the extension must be `.tif`, not `.tiff`.
 - The original code can process Kodacolor, Kodak’s flavour of lenticular film, but not [Agfacolor](http://zauberklang.ch/filmcolors/timeline-entry/1262/), Agfa’s flavour.

 ---